ielab/elastic4IR/field_retrieval/README.md

-# Retrieving Field Text & Field Boosting
+# Field Retrieval & Field Boosting
-Using Elasticsearch and the Python api
+This tutorial shows how to perform field retrieval and field boosting in Elasticsearch using the Python-based API.

-## Pre-requisite
+## Pre-requisites
 * Elasticsearch 5.x.x
 * Kibana (optional)
 * Python 3
-* Elasticsearch python api. can be found from [here](https://elasticsearch-py.readthedocs.io/en/master/)
+* Elasticsearch Python API.
+This be found [here](https://elasticsearch-py.readthedocs.io/en/master/)

 ## Preparing a Sample Elasticsearch Index
-First, lets create an Elasticsearch index to play with.
-We want to create an index name "book" and a type "chapter" within the index.
+First, let's create an Elasticsearch index to play with.
+We want to create an index named "book" and a type "chapter" within the index.
-Each document in "chapter" type will have two text fields: title and summary.
+Each document of "chapter" type will have two text fields: `title` and `summary`.

 Do the following in Kibana: